 On the day of his appointment, the Receiver took possession of the Receivership Entities' offices at 1618 Main Street, Sarasota, FL 34236 (the "Office").
 Nadel used the Office as the headquarters for administering his control of the Investment Managers, Hedge Funds, and other Receivership Entities.
 Among other things, the Receiver ended the Office's lease, turned over the keys, and sold the office furniture and other items for \$3,500.00.
-All of the original documents from the Office were moved to the Tampa office of Fowler White.
-The majority of those documents have been transferred into the custody of the United States Attorney's Office for the Southern District of New York in connection with its criminal prosecution of Nadel and the rest have been moved to the office of WGK.

-The Receiver also removed several servers and computer-related equipment from the premises that were used by Nadel and the entities he controlled.
+The Receiver removed documents, several servers, and other computer-related equipment from the premises that were used by Nadel and the entities he controlled.
 The Receiver retained experienced forensic information technology experts with the firm E-Hounds, Inc. ("E-Hounds"), to assist in securing and analyzing the electronic data on the computers.
 E-Hounds personnel have possession of the equipment, have secured the data, and are well underway in their forensic analysis.